avenbreaks/neurastone/tests/e2e/README.md

 # after upgrading
 E2E_SKIP_CLEANUP := false

-# version(s) of initial Haqq node(s) that will be upgraded, tag e.g. 'v1.5.0'
+# version(s) of initial neura node(s) that will be upgraded, tag e.g. 'v1.5.0'
 # to use multiple upgrades separate the versions with a forward slash, e.g.
 # 'v1.6.0/v1.6.1-rc1'
 INITIAL_VERSION

-# version of upgraded Haqq node that will replace the initial node, tag e.g.
+# version of upgraded neura node that will replace the initial node, tag e.g.
 # 'v1.6.0'
 TARGET_VERSION

 # mount point for the upgraded node container, to mount new node version to
 # previous node state folder.
-By default this is './build/.haqqd:/root/.haqqd'
+By default this is './build/.neurad:/root/.neurad'
 # More info at https://docs.docker.com/engine/reference/builder/#volume
 MOUNT_PATH

-# '--chain-id' Haqq cli parameter, used to start nodes with a specific
+# '--chain-id' neura cli parameter, used to start nodes with a specific
 # chain-id and submit proposals
-# By default this is 'haqq_11235-1'
+# By default this is 'neura_11235-1'
 CHAIN_ID
 ```